CRM vs ERP: What’s the difference and which do you need?

 • Human resources

-Typically, the people using an ERP system are operations teams, finance teams and upper management.
+ERP systems are typically used by operations teams, finance teams and upper management.

 CRM vs ERP Compared